BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 To reduce this complexity, our application offers a "unified" timelock reset experience by default.
 This simply means that it uses the UTXO that is closest to being unlocked as the trigger to start the process.
 In the background, however, all UTXOs are automatically batched together.

-This allows us to show one timelock, which makes it easier to understand for users and is more in line with their expectations.
-An added benefit of this approach is that, as a result, Bob has only one UTXO in his wallet after the timelock refresh.
+This allows us to show only one timelock, which makes it easier to understand for users and is more in line with their expectations.
+An added benefit of this approach is that, as a result, Bob has only one UTXO in his wallet after the recovery path has been reset.

 {% include image-gallery.html pages = page.images_prevent-unlock %}

 To give users additional flexibility, our application allows users to selectively manage the refresh behavior for individual UTXOs.
 This is similar to the [coin control](https://bitcoin.design/guide/glossary/#coin-control) functionality available in many wallet applications.

-##### Refreshing an activated recovery path
+##### Resetting an activated recovery path

 Just because a recovery path has been activated does not mean that it's too late.
 Bob can always refresh it simply by creating the same self-transfer outlined above.

+In the screen flow below, Bob uses the unified "reset all funds" feature to reset the recovery path.
+This means that the corresponding transaction requires two signatures, because for some of the funds the recovery path is not yet unlocked.

+If he choses to reset the unlocked funds only, he will need only one signature.
+However, this would not reset and consolidate all UTXOs.

 {% include image-gallery.html pages = page.images_path-reset %}